yannred/ydebug/Readme.md

 How to install this extension?
 ------------------------------
-**Stable version:** Go to the [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/) and click "Add to Chrome".
+**Stable version:** Go to the [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/) and click "Add to Firefox".

 **Development version:** [Download the source from GitHub](https://github.com/BrianGilbert/xdebug-helper-for-firefox/archive/master.zip) and [load the extension into Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox)